-All students, faculty members, and staff who allege they are the victims of VAVVA (domestic violence, dating violence, sexual assault, or stalking) shall be provided with information regarding options and assistance available to them.
-Information shall be available from the Palomar College Police Department, which shall maintain the identity and other information about alleged sexual assault victims as confidential unless and until the Palomar College Police Department is authorized to release such information.
+Any survivor of domestic violence, dating violence, sexual assault, or stalking shall be provided with information regarding options and assistance available to them.
+Information shall be available from the Palomar College Police Department, Human Resource Services, Student Affairs, Health Services, and Counseling Services offices.
+Who shall maintain the identity and other information about alleged sexual assault victims as confidential unless and until the Palomar College Police Department is authorized to release such information.